ShawxingKwok/ITWorks/content/docs/multiplatform/phone/_index.md

 {{< video src="generation" >}}

 ## Each side
-Implementations the `serverside` or `clientside` on each platform first.
+Apply the generated code on each platform.
 {{< tabs "Call on each side" >}}
 {{< tab Server >}}
-Implements the generated interface.
+Implement the generated interface.
 {{< codeImg server_demoApiImpl.png >}}
 <br>
-Configures it before start.
+Configure it before start.
 {{< codeImg server_main.png >}}
 {{< /tab >}}
 {{< tab Browser >}}